AbhishekAngadi/WHO-Pandemic-Emergency-Document-Economic-Impact-Cuasal-Inference-Study/README.md

 China is 13 billion which accounts for 14.8% of Apple's total revenue ($91.9 billion).

-The data we have can be categorized as panel data which is essentially multi-dimensional data involving measurements over time .
-To help us better control the heterogeneity of cross-section units (different companies for example), we chose to use a Panel OLS to estimate the fixed effects regression.
-The companies and the actual dates are treated as fixed variables in the panel OLS regression.
-We have treated Stock Price as the dependent variable while companies and the actual dates as the Entity variables.
-We have included an interaction between the percentage revenue (the continuous treatment variable) and the Pre-Post PHEIC declaration dummy.

 # Final Model
 We used a difference-in-differences (DID) model for our final analysis.
 DID relies on an assumption that in the absence of treatment, the unobserved differences